mike-works/sass-fundamentals/README.md

-While the general license for this project is the BSD 3-clause, the exercises themselves are proprietary and are licensed on a per-individual basis, usually as a result of purchasing a ticket to a public workshop, being a participant in a private training, or having a Front End Masters membership.
+While the general license for this project is the BSD 3-clause, the exercises themselves are proprietary and are licensed on a per-individual basis, usually as a result of purchasing a ticket to a public workshop, being a participant in a private training, being a current LinkedIn engineering employee or having a Front End Masters membership.

 Here are some guidelines for things that are **OK** and **NOT OK**, based on our understanding of how these licenses work: